 Private equity managers may have tolerated this operational stress longer than most other types of asset managers because they know the value of their data and flexible use of it.
 But many can no longer tolerate risks of errors, operational delays and—to put it bluntly—looking a bit mom-and-pop to their increasingly sophisticated investors.

-But what private equity managers don’t want is for their data to be “held hostage” by a third-party.
-Many recognize benefits in working with a third-party administrator—including structured data and consistent processes—but are worried they will no longer be able to readily access and work with investor data for advanced hedge fund or private equity fund reporting and analytics for sales and marketing efforts.
+Many private equity managers recognize benefits in working with a third-party administrator—including structured data and consistent processes—but are worried they will no longer be able to readily access and work with investor data for advanced hedge fund or private equity fund reporting and analytics for sales and marketing efforts.

 - Are you confident you can respond quickly to regulators, without having to move mountains?